 Both parties must understand that it may take several sessions with the opposing party to come to an agreement.
 If this is not something that you are prepared or willing to do then litigation might be a better option as the interaction between you and the other partner is limited.

 It is important to understand how the collaborative law process works so that you are aware of exactly what you are getting yourself into and there are no surprises.
 For more information on the collaborative law process, please see “What does the collaborative law process look like?”

 Both parties must hire individual lawyers prior to the start of the collaborative law process.

 Both parties should also sit down and discuss what other outside professionals, if any, they want to include in the collaborative law sessions.

 Plan to make other arrangements for applicable children as they should not be present during the collaborative law session.

-A: Upon reaching an agreement, one lawyer will draft up a written copy of this agreement.
+Upon reaching an agreement, one lawyer will draft up a written copy of this agreement.
 This agreement will then be approved by both clients and both of their lawyers.
-The lawyers will then submit the document to the courts for approval.
+The family law attorney will then submit the document to the courts for approval.